Quickstart

 who is F1 world champion 2025?

-the CLI tool should generate an output similar to the following:
+the CLI tool should produce an end result similar to the following screenshot:

 - Progressive tool loading: The agent progressively loads tool information: lists categories, lists tools in the

-googlecategory, then reads theweb_searchAPI to understand its parameters. - Programmatic tool calling: The agent writes Python code that imports the
+googlecategory, then readsweb_search.pyto understand the generated interface. - Programmatic tool calling: The agent writes Python code that imports the

-web_searchtool frommcptools.googleand calls it programmatically with the user's query. - Action approval: The code action and the programmatic
+web_searchtool frommcptools.googleand calls it programmatically (PTC) with the user's query.

 The code execution output shows the search result with source URLs.
 The agent response is a summary of it.